 During the tournament each team shall fence every other team exactly once, in accordance to the draw, which will be published by the Tournament Management Committee prior to the start of the tournament.

 After the round robin has been concluded, a final of two or four teams may take place depending on the number of teams entered and the amount of time available.

 A team may have a maximum of four fencers.

 Every team tournament shall have a maximum number of teams permitted to compete.
 The number shall be decided according to the amount of time available to run the tournament.

 Any fencer may fence for any team, on the condition they do not compete for more than one team during any given tournament.

-The competition format shall be determined on the day of the tournament by the DT; Round-Robin tournaments will be held whenever possible.
-However given the time constraints and the number of team tournaments held every year the events may be fenced knockout from the first round.
+The competition format shall be determined on the day of the tournament by the DT.
+Round-Robin tournaments will be held whenever possible, but depending on number of entries and time constraints the events may be fenced knockout from the first round.

 Refer to the Categories page for details.
 A fencer must be attending either a primary or a secondary school, and must be affiliated with FencingSA.

 A team may have a maximum of four fencers (3 plus one substitute), and must all be participating in the same school program (or, members of the same club if the event is opened to school-age fencers).